zlib-ng/minizip-ng/README.md

 ## History

-Minizip was originally developed by [Gilles Vollant](https://www.winimage.com/zLibDll/minizip.html) and had been contributed to by many people.
-As part of the zlib distribution, Mark Adler still maintains the original [minizip](https://github.com/madler/zlib/tree/master/contrib/minizip) project which is included in this repository as a reference.
+Minizip was originally developed by [Gilles Vollant](https://www.winimage.com/zLibDll/minizip.html) in 1998.
+It was first included in the zlib distribution as an additional code contribution starting in zlib 1.1.2.
+Since that time, it has been continually improved upon and contributed to by many people.
+The original [project](https://github.com/madler/zlib/tree/master/contrib/minizip) can still be found in the zlib distribution that is maintained by Mark Adler.

-My work with the minizip library began in 2006 when I started submitting bugs I found to Gilles Vollant.
-In 2010, I implemented some additional features like WinZip AES encryption, disk splitting, and I/O buffering that were necessary for another project I was working on.
-Shortly after, I created this public repository so I could share these and other improvements with the rest of the world.
-I have been maintaining and actively developing this code base ever since.
+My work with the minizip library started in 2006 when I fixed a few bugs I found and submitted them to Gilles Vollant.
+In 2010, I implemented WinZip AES encryption, disk splitting, and I/O buffering that were necessary for another project I was working on.
+Around that time I created this public repository so I could share my improvements with the community.
+I have been maintaining and actively developing this code base since that time.
 At the beginning of 2017, I began the work to refactor and rewrite the library as version 2 because it had become difficult to maintain and code readability suffered over the years.

 ## Features